oroinc/documentation/backend/architecture/framework/index.rst

 Getting Started
 ---------------

-If you want to adjust Oro application functionality, the **first step** to organize your changes always should be `Prepare Your Custom Application`_:
+If you want to adjust Oro application functionality, the **first step** to organizing your changes should always be to `Prepare Your Custom Application`_:

 * `Create a Custom Application`_ and
 * `Create a New Bundle`_.

-**Next steps** depend on whether you're going to `Create a New Functionality`_ or to `Change an Existing Functionality`_.
+**Next steps** depend on whether you're going to `Create a New Functionality`_ or `Change an Existing Functionality`_.

-**Finally**, if you're ready to pack and share your adjustments to Oro application, you can `Create and Publish an Extension`_ to the |Oro Extensions Store|.
+**Finally**, if you're ready to pack and share your adjustments to the Oro application, you can `Create and Publish an Extension`_ to the |Oro Extensions Store|.

 Prepare Your Custom Application